spacetelescope/webbpsf/docs/relnotes.rst

 * Some bugfixes in the example code.
 Thanks to Diane Karakla, Anand Sivaramakrishnan, Schuyler Wolff.

 * Various updates & enhancements to this documentation.
 More extensive documentation for POPPY now available as well.
+Doc theme derived from astropy.